team-dev-docs/devdocsprod-dev-docs/src/pages/_landing_page.md

 ++{card style="" class="general-card"}++

-# Use AI to generate your Docs and Content
+# Generate Documentation as you Code

-Dev-Docs allows you and your team to automatically generate documentation through AI.
-We give you the flexibilty to use our out of the box model as well as bring your own.
-Whether you are documenting your codebase for onboarding or documenting your public API, documentation is now automa
+Dev-Docs generates documentation as you are writing code.
+You and your fellow engineers never have to worry about capturing context or worrying about docs getting out of date because Dev-Docs AI is documenting your codebase as you add new features and functions

 --{card}--